By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Shares

-Before you go, check your government's travel advisory for the most up to date information relevant to you.
+Before you go, check your government's travel advisory for the most up-to-date information relevant to you.

 This is what you need to know to stay safe and out of harm's way in Mexico.

-Pickpockets often work in teams, aiming to distract you while they fleece you of your phone, wallet, purse, bag.
+Pickpockets often work in teams, aiming to distract you while they fleece you of your phone, wallet, purse, or bag.
 Be aware of who is around you and where you are.

 If dining out, don't leave your bag over the back of the chair or on the table.
 Keep it between your feet or on your lap, with the strap around your wrist or leg.
 Don't leave your wallet, purse or phone on the table.